Bubblemelon/bubblemelon-site/README.md

 (9) Use photoshop to condense pictures.

 (10) Make sure all directory links are correct, which the W3C link checker can't detect.

+**To Do List**

+1. Mobile first ( To ensure proper rendering and touch zooming, add the viewport meta tag to `<head>` element. ) `<meta name="viewport" content="width=device-width, initial-scale=1">` Needs to be done on all pages.

+2. Find a way to have the all code between the `<head></head>` element to place one file.
+Instead on all the pages...

+3. Dropdown button does not work on Firefox Focus Mobile.